 Accessible Emergency Information

 It’s not enough that you create an emergency response plan for your people.
 You should also provide your people with emergency information.
+The best time to do it is during the employee onboarding process.
 Emergency information is defined as any visual and audio material that explains what a person should do during an emergency at the workplace.

 Emergency information should be accessible.
 This means that all your employees, including those with disabilities, should be able to understand what they should do and where they should go during an emergency.
 So, how do you do that?